 Southeast Area Chapters include Kake, Kodiak, and Prince of Wales with three of our chapters above including home school students.

 Our students are motivated and incorporate what they learn in the classroom with an individual project (SAE), which requires students to conduct a work experience project in which they can earn money, keep records and learn new life skills.
 Our chapters are active in their communities, they consistently create, develop, and complete community service projects, and educate the public about Alaskan agriculture and natural resources

-Alaska FFA has over 150 active members and we are constantly looking for ways to grow and spread our mission throughout Alaska.
-We believe Alaska FFA plays an integral part in Alaska’s continued growth in natural resource and agricultural fields.
-If you are interested in starting an FFA chapter in your community, be sure to contact one of our state staff under the “Contact Us” tab.
+Alaska FFA has over 250 active members and we are constantly looking for ways to Grow Leaders, Build Communities and Strengthen Agriculture throughout Alaska.
+We believe Alaska FFA plays an integral part in Alaska’s continued growth in natural resource and agriculture.
+If you are interested in starting an FFA chapter in your community, be sure to contact one our State Advisor under the “Contact Us” tab.

 Alaska FFA makes a positive difference in the lives of students by developing their potential for premier leadership, personal growth and career success through agricultural education.
 We strive to find ways to educate the next generation of young Alaskans so that they may be prepared with the tools to feed, fuel, and finance Alaska’s future.